lassekongo83/plano-theme/README.md

 # Plano Theme

-Plano is a flat theme for Gnome and XFCE.
+Plano is a flat theme for GNOME and Xfce.
 It is currently in beta state.
 Things may change a lot before the final release.

 ## Requirements

-* Gnome/GTK 3.18
+* GNOME/GTK 3.18
 * The murrine engine.
 This has different names depending on your distro.
   * `gtk2-engines-murrine` (Debian, Ubuntu)
   * `gtk-murrine-engine` (Fedora)